 MORPC's planning and policy work focuses on the future.
 For Central Ohio and all of Ohio to thrive tomorrow, we need to better invest in communities today.
 Local governments need reliable resources to prepare for growth and better serve their residents and businesses.
-The state of Ohio is a critical partner.

-Central Ohio's local governments view this operating budget as an opportunity to collaborate with the state in finding solutions for our fast-growing region.
+Central Ohio's local governments view this operating budget as an opportunity to collaborate with the state in finding solutions for our region.
 By working together, we can ensure Ohio and its communities have the necessary tools to invest, improve, and compete.
-We have four recommendations for your consideration in helping to position our region-and the entire state-for prosperity.
+We have five recommendations for your consideration in helping to position our region-and the entire state-for prosperity.